SWENGG4Y2023/SWENGG4Y2023Team07/Assignment2/Test.md

     Validate that the exit criteria for test execution, such as the availability of a stable build, have been met.
     Obtain approval from relevant stakeholders to proceed to the next phase of the testing process based on the defined completion criteria.

+1.7 Test Suspension and Resumption Criteria:
+  - Suspension Criteria:
+    The criteria for suspending testing activities will be defined, such as critical defects impacting test progress, unavailability of necessary resources, or changes in project priorities.
+  - Resumption Criteria:
+    The criteria for resuming testing activities will be outlined, such as the resolution of critical defects, availability of required resources, and alignment with revised project priorities.
+  - Documentation:
+    The process for documenting the suspension and resumption of testing activities will be established, ensuring clear communication and record-keeping for future reference.
+  - Stakeholder Communication:
+    The channels and frequency of communication with relevant stakeholders regarding the suspension and resumption of testing will be defined, ensuring that everyone is informed in a timely manner.
+  - Test Progress Tracking:
+    Mechanisms for tracking the progress of testing activities during suspension and resumption will be established to ensure a smooth transition and minimize any potential disruptions.

+1.8 Test Risks and Contingencies:
+  - Risk Identification:
+    Potential risks that may impact the testing process, such as resource constraints, technical dependencies, and schedule delays, will be identified and documented.
+  - Risk Analysis:
+    The identified risks will be analyzed in terms of their impact on testing activities and the likelihood of occurrence, allowing prioritization and mitigation planning.
+  - Risk Mitigation Strategies:
+    Appropriate strategies and actions to mitigate identified risks will be defined, including contingency plans, alternative approaches, and proactive measures to minimize the impact of risks.
+  - Contingency Planning:
+    Specific contingency plans will be developed for high-risk areas, ensuring that alternative courses of action are readily available in case of unforeseen events or challenges.
+  - Risk Monitoring and Reporting:
+    Processes for ongoing monitoring of risks, periodic risk reassessment, and timely reporting of any changes or new risks will be established to facilitate proactive risk management and decision-making.

+1.9 Approval:
+  - Approval Process:
+    The process for obtaining formal approval of the test plan will be outlined, including the identification of relevant stakeholders, the review and approval timeline, and the required documentation.
+  - Approval Criteria:
+    Clear criteria for evaluating the readiness of the test plan for approval will be defined, considering factors such as completeness, alignment with project goals, and compliance with organizational standards and guidelines.
+  - Approval Authority:
+    The roles and responsibilities of individuals or groups responsible for approving the test plan will be specified, ensuring accountability and decision-making authority.
+  - Documentation:
+    The required documentation to support the approval process, such as review comments, sign-off forms, and meeting minutes, will be prepared and maintained.
+  - Communication:
+    The process for communicating the approved test plan to all relevant stakeholders, including the testing team, development team, and project management, will be established to ensure a shared understanding and commitment to the plan.